 These documents are made available for personal study and research purposes only, in accordance with the Canadian Copyright Act and the Creative Commons license—CC BY-NC-ND (Attribution, Non-Commercial, No Derivative Works).
 Under this license, works must always be attributed to the copyright holder (original author), cannot be used for any commercial purposes, and may not be altered.
 Any other use would require the permission of the copyright holder.

-For additional inquiries, please contact the repository administrator via email (email@example.com) or by telephone at 519-253-3000ext.
-3208.
+For additional inquiries, please contact Mita Williams via email (firstname.lastname@example.org) or by telephone at 519-253-3000 ext.
+3855.

-Theses/Dissertations from 2017
+Theses/Dissertations from 2018

 Development of a low damping MEMS resonator, Jiewen Liu

 Processing Concrete and Abstract Relationships in Word Pairs, Simritpal Kaur Malhi